-- 2. The models need to be terminating, i.e., it should be possible to end in a dead marking representing the completion of the process.
-Note that models may have unintentional livelocks or are designed to be non-terminating.
-For such models, we cannot apply Definition 5 in a meaningful way. - 3.
-Definition 5 does not take into account differences in importance (i.e., frequently visited parts of the model are probably more important).
-For example, certain full firing sequences may have a very low probability in comparison to other sequences that occur more frequent.
-Clearly this should be taken into account. - 4.
-Fourth, Definition 5 appears to be too rigid, i.e., one difference in a full firing sequence invalidates the entire sequence.
-In Figure 2 $precision^B(N_a, N_b) = 0$ and $recall^B(N_a, N_b) = 0$ although both models always start with A and end with D. - 5.
+- 4. Fourth, Definition 5 appears to be too rigid, i.e., one difference in a full firing sequence invalidates the entire sequence.
+In Figure 2 precision^B(N_a, N_b) = 0 and recall^B(N_a, N_b) = 0 although both models always start with A and end with D. - 5.
 The moment of choice is not taken into account in Definition 5, i.e., essentially trace equivalence is used as a criterion.
-Many authors [1, 11, 13] have emphasized the importance of preserving the moment of choice by defining notions such as observation equivalence, bisimilarity, branching/weak bisimilarity, etc. To illustrate the importance of preserving the moment of choice, consider N_b and N_d depicted in Figure 2.
+Many authors [1, 19, 26] have emphasized the importance of preserving the moment of choice by defining notions such as observation equivalence, bisimilarity, branching/weak bisimilarity, etc. To illustrate the importance of preserving the moment of choice, consider N_b and N_d depicted in Figure 2.
 Although precision^B(N_b, N_d) = 1 and recall^B(N_b, N_d) = 1, most environments will be able to distinguish both processes.
 In N_b in Figure 2(b) there is no state where only B or just C is enabled.
-However, such states exist in N_d in Figure 2(d), e.g., there can be a token in p2 enabling only B. Suppose that B and C correspond to the receipt of different messages sendt by some environment.
+However, such states exist in N_d in Figure 2(d), e.g., there can be a token in p2 enabling only B. Suppose that B and C correspond to the receipt of different messages sent by some environment.
 In this case, N_d potentially deadlocks, e.g., a message for B cannot be handled because the system is waiting for C (i.e., p3 is marked).
 Such a deadlock is not possible in N_b .

 The problems listed above show that similarity metrics based on criteria directly comparing all possible behaviors in terms of traces are of little use from a practical point of view.
 An alternative approach is to compare the state spaces rather than the sets of traces.
-For example, trying to establish a bisimulation relation where states are related in such a way that any move of one process model can be followed by the other one and vice versa [1, 11, 13].
+For example, trying to establish a bisimulation relation where states are related in such a way that any move of one process model can be followed by the other one and vice versa [1, 19, 26].
 However, this would only solve some of the problems listed above.
-Moreover, the notion of state often only exists implicitly and it is very difficult to extend more refined equivalence notions to include probabilities (cf. [6, 8]).
+Moreover, the notion of state often only exists implicitly and it is very difficult to extend more refined equivalence notions to include probabilities (cf. [11, 15]).
 Therefore, we propose another approach as presented in the next section.